genkgo/ember-localforage-adapter/README.md

 For a more thorough introduction how to use this adapter, please read [Models and application data](https://developer.mozilla.org/en-US/Apps/Build/Modern_web_app_architecture/Models_and_application_data) on the MDN website of Mozilla.

+### Upgrade - BC Breaks

+Version 2.1.0 of this adapter contains backward incompatible changes in order to be compliant with Ember Data 2.0.0.
+There is [an upgrade guide](UPGRADE.md) available.

 ### Localforage Namespace

 All of your application data lives on a single `localforage` key, it defaults to `DS.LFAdapter` but if you supply a `namespace` option it will store it there: